ryanroy9698/Recommender-System/PartB_README_Recommender_System.md

-# Distributed Recommender System with Apache Spark
+# PART B: Distributed Recommender System with Apache Spark

 ## Purpose
 This project involves creating a recommender system using Apache Spark, specifically focusing on the efficiency of the system and considering Spark's complexity.
 The dataset for this implementation is provided in the files `movies.csv`.